blukatdevelopment/UnchainedWorldsOld/gm_tools/campaigns/Lysteria/Quests/a_murder_most_fowl.md

 ## Posting
 The posting reads:
-"Please speak with the mayor of Flamevale, who is offering 100GP for an undisclosed job.
+"Please speak with the mayor of Flamevale(Mayor Perez), who is offering 100GP for an undisclosed job.
 He warns that only outsiders can do it."

 ## Road there and back